This is a curated collection of songs I like to play on acoustic guitar or piano,

 with useful performance notes, generally written with a mediocre-at-best male

 voice in mind.
-See the html version for a quick table of contents.
+See the html version for a table of contents.

-I've started organizing some acoustic jams around themes and have packaged sub-songbooks accordingly, more ideas are welcome.
+I've organized some acoustic jams around themes and have packaged sub-songbooks accordingly; more ideas are welcome.
 Here are the ones we’ve done so far:

 Obviously not.
 However, I can point you to this Spotify playlist: